-Digital Nomad & Residency · Marshall Islands
+Digital Nomad & Residency ยท Marshall Islands

-Marshall Islands digital nomad visa & residency (2026)
+Marshall Islands digital nomad visa: requirements (2026)

 Marshall Islands shaded by its digital nomad & residency status

 The Marshall Islands has no dedicated digital nomad or remote-work visa.
-However, US citizens enjoy an indefinite right to live, reside, and work in the RMI without a visa or work permit under the Compact of Free Association — making it a de facto open pathway for US-based remote workers.
-All other nationalities face a conventional immigration regime: short-stay visa-on-arrival (typically 30–90 days), with longer stays requiring formal enrollment with the RMI Division of Immigration, and employment tied to an employer-sponsored work permit.
+However, US citizens enjoy an indefinite right to live, reside, and work in the RMI without a visa or work permit under the Compact of Free Association, making it a de facto open pathway for US-based remote workers.
+All other nationalities face a conventional immigration regime: short-stay visa-on-arrival (typically 30-90 days), with longer stays requiring formal enrollment with the RMI Division of Immigration, and employment tied to an employer-sponsored work permit.

 Key points